June 29, 2022 Musicology No Comments

 Both contain “vi” and “minor-subdominant ‘if’ chords with an added sixth.”

-I assume an ‘if’ chord is a chord you play under the one utterance of “if” in your lyric?
+I assume an ‘if’ chord is one you play along with the single utterance of “if” in your lyric?

-They want to make something of the fact that both songs employ this chord because it’s a “borrowed” chord and not as common as some others, but it’s not at all novel or rare, and it’s not an interesting observation.
+They want to make something of the fact that both songs employ this chord because it’s a “borrowed” chord and not as common as some others, but it’s not at all novel or rare, in fact, I just thought to myself, “Let’s see… if Blueberry Hill, Please Come Home For Christmas or Jingle Bell Rock have that chord,” and I start thinking them in my head and hey, there we go, Jingle Bell Rock does.
+The others may, I don’t feel like thinking it through.
+You get the point.
+It’s not an interesting observation.
 Neither is the idea that they “share a harmonic language.”
 Language is shared.
 That’s its job.

 “Several aspects of rhythm and meter are substantially similar”